 CRITERIA A CALIBER SHOULD MEET

-Like I said, you’re making a big mistake if you go out and buy a gun for SHTF without thinking about the caliber.
+Like I said, you’re making a big mistake if you go out and buy a gun for a SHTF scenario without thinking about the caliber.
 As in, A BIG ONE.

 Take your time to research the different calibers that are out there, and base your research by narrowing your selections down to the calibers that meet the following criteria:

-- Affordability.
-If you have to pay $1 or more per individual shot of a particular caliber, it’s crystal clear that that particular caliber is going to be hard to find post collapse.
+Affordability.
+If you have to pay $1 or more per individual shot of a particular caliber, it’s crystal clear that the particular caliber is going to be hard to find post collapse.
 Furthermore, the more affordable your ammo is, the more of it you can stockpile pre-collapse.

-Now that we’ve gone over the primary criteria that your selected SHTF calibers meet, let’s next go over the top 5 best calibers to have for SHTF.
+Now that we’ve gone over the primary criteria that your selected SHTF calibers meet, let’s next go over the top 5 best calibers to have.

 No survival arsenal is complete without a Rimfire .22 rifle.
-The .22 LR ammunition itself is a very versatile round to have in an SHTF scenario.
-No, it’s not intended for big game hunting or self-defense (though you could certainly use it for either if you had to).
+The .22 LR ammunition itself is a very versatile round to have in any SHTF scenario.
+However, it’s not intended for big game hunting or self-defense (though you could certainly use it for either if you had to).

 Rather, the .22 is best suited for training/plinking, small game hunting, and general homestead use.
 It’s also easily the best round for introducing new shooters to so they won’t be turned off by the hard recoil or loud noise of a larger round.
 You may ultimately find that the .22 is the caliber that you use over all the others.